Icinga/icinga2/doc/06-distributed-monitoring.md

 * Windows Vista/Server 2008 or higher
 * Versions older than Windows 10/Server 2016 require the [Universal C Runtime for Windows](https://support.microsoft.com/en-us/help/2999226/update-for-universal-c-runtime-in-windows)
-* [Microsoft .NET Framework 2.0](https://www.microsoft.com/de-de/download/details.aspx?id=1639) for the setup wizard
+* [Microsoft .NET Framework 4.6] or higher (https://www.microsoft.com/en-US/download/details.aspx?id=53344) for the setup wizard

 The installer package includes the [NSClient++](https://www.nsclient.org/) package so that Icinga 2 can use its built-in plugins.
 You can find more details in